 The EIT budget devoted to implementing EIT RIS activities will be at least 10 percent and a maximum of 15 percent of the overall EIT support funding to KICs to increase the number of KIC partners and projects from EIT RIS regions.
 The EIT will monitor the geographical representation of partners and projects EIT RIS countries and regions, with a view to improving the EIT Community's Pan-European geographical representation and diversity.
 With the support of an EIT RIS Expert Group (established in 2022), the EIT will assess and report to its Governing Board on the results of the EIT RIS, on its impact on local innovation ecosystems.
-The results of these analyses will be shared with relevant Commission services, the European Parliament, and the Member States.
+The results of these analyses may be shared with relevant Commission services, the European Parliament, and the Member States.
 To this end, the EIT RIS Expert Group is expected to prepare regular reports on the implementation of the EIT RIS (linked to the EIT grant-cycle and EIT KIC interim reports) for consideration by the EIT Governing Board.
 The EIT RIS Expert Group will also undertake an overview of the EIT's monitoring and evaluation system and recommend improvements.
 Additionally, by the end of 2024, the EIT will undertake an in-depth mid-term evaluation of the EIT RIS to assess its success and update the RIS Implementation Framework (2022-2027) as needed.

 The "place-based" innovation approach is at the heart of the EIT's enhanced regional action in 2021-2027.
 It fosters stronger and more systematic involvement by national and regional policymakers and managing authorities.
 The KICs should seek to exploit complementarity with the Smart Specialisation Strategies.
 This approach has been and will continue to be integrated into the KICs' multi-annual strategies and business plans.
 It should also build on the KICs' CLCs and RIS Hubs, leveraging their role as gateways to the EIT Community and interact with co-located partners, and the EIT RIS.
-This approach will promote and facilitate synergies and complementarities with other EU, national, and regional initiatives and programmes, including linkages with local Smart Specialisation Strategies and with the activities of relevant thematic platforms and interregional initiatives
+Additionally, this approach will promote and facilitate synergies and complementarities with other EU, national, and regional initiatives and programmes, including linkages with local Smart Specialisation Strategies and with the activities of relevant thematic platforms and interregional initiatives (including the Managing Authorities of the European Structural and Investment Funds (ESIF) and the Instrument for Pre-Accession Assistance (IPA) III).
+Each KIC will be required to better articulate its regional strategy and demonstrate the creation of synergies with the Smart Specialisation Strategies and other key European regional initiatives.
+These will strengthen their relationships with regional and local innovation actors.
+The EIT will actively monitor the implementation of these strategies.
+By the end of 2025, the EIT will have launched EIT Community RIS Hubs, covering all countries and territories eligible for the EIT RIS in the 2021-2024 period.
+These will support and consolidate the work of the EIT RIS Hubs.
+The EIT will also monitor how CLCs, EIT Community RIS